Our Leadership Team

 Dr. Rima Azar

-Dr. Rima Azar is the Scientific Co-Director of NaviCare/SoinsNavi and the founder/director of the Psychobiology of Stress & Health Lab (PSHL).
-She is an Associate Professor at Mount Allison University where she has joined the Psychology Department in 2008 and earned tenure in 2011.
+Dr. Rima Azar is an Associate Professor at Mount Allison University where she joined the Psychology Department in 2008, earned tenure in 2011, and is the founder/director of the Psychobiology of Stress & Health Lab (PSHL).
+Dr. Azar is also the Co-Director of NaviCare/SoinsNavi, which is a navigation centre for children/youth with complex care needs and their families in New Brunswick.
 Dr. Azar held a CIHR New Investigator in Developmental Psychoneuroimmunology award from 2011-2016.
-She is also an Adjunct Professor in the School of Psychology in the Faculty of Health Sciences and Community Services at the Université de Moncton, an Adjunct at Dalhousie Medicine New Brunswick, and an Honorary Research Associate in the Interdisciplinary PhD Program at the University of New Brunswick (UNB).
-In addition, she is the Co-Scientific lead in the tripartite leadership of the NB-SPOR-PIHCI (Primary and Integrated Health Care Innovations) Network; our provincial network includes 2 researchers, 2 clinicians, and 2 policy makers.
+She is an Adjunct Professor in the School of Psychology in the Faculty of Health Sciences and Community Services at the Université de Moncton, an Adjunct Professor at Dalhousie Medicine New Brunswick, and an Honorary Research Associate in the Interdisciplinary PhD Program at the University of New Brunswick (UNB).
+In addition, she is a scientific lead in the tripartite leadership of the NB-SPOR-PIHCI (New Brunswick Strategy for Patient Oriented Research - Primary and Integrated Health Care Innovations) Network; a provincial network including over 100 stakeholders under the leadership of two researchers, two clinicians, and two policy makers.
 Since September 2013, she has served as a CIHR Advisory Board Member for the Institute of Human Development, Child, and Youth Health (IHDCYH).
-She is grateful for the New Brunswick Children’s Foundation (NBCF)’ $750K grant to jointly implement/co-lead the NB Navigation Centre for Children with Complex Health Conditions with her Co-Principal Investigator, Dr. Shelley Doucet.
-What a beautiful collaboration (good marriage!) between our respective institutions, Mount Allison University & UNB Saint John.
-Dr. Azar’s research focuses on the: (1) Inflammatory and endocrine mechanisms linking prenatal stress and depression to birth weight & (2) Maternal and paternal coping strategies when facing child chronic illnesses.
-Dr. Azar’s projects are funded by several federal as well as provincial agencies, including CIHR, RSC, NBHRF, & NBCF, a charity organization.
-She is also thrilled to be involved in provincial and Pan-Canadian research networks aimed to better serve children/youth such as the $25 million-funded SPOR-CHILD BRIGHT.
-Over her career, she has worked with newborns, children, teens, and their families- both as a stress researcher and as a developmental clinician.
+She is grateful to the New Brunswick Children’s Foundation (NBCF) $750K grant, which funded the implementation of NaviCare/SoinsNavi (the NB navigation centre for children and youth with complex care needs) with Dr. Shelley Doucet from UNB Saint John.
+They launched this centre in New Brunswick on January 10, 2017.
+Taking a biopsychosocial approach to health, Dr. Azar’s work focuses on the biobehavioural mechanisms linking stress and health from a developmental perspective.
+She has a particular interest in: (1) maternal and paternal coping strategies when caring for children with chronic or complex health conditions; (2) patient/family navigation and peer-to-peer support for families of children/youth with complex care needs; & (3) biological (i.e. inflammatory and endocrine) mechanisms linking maternal prenatal depression and anxiety to birth weight, to postnatal stress response, and health.
+Dr. Azar’s projects are funded by several federal as well as provincial agencies, such as CIHR, the New Brunswick Health Research Foundation (NBHRF), NBCF (a charity organization), and the Royal Society of Canada (RSC).
+She is thrilled to be involved in provincial and Pan-Canadian research networks aimed to better serve children/youth such as the $25 million-funded SPOR-CHILD BRIGHT.
+Over her career, she has worked with newborns, children, adolescents, and their families - both as a stress researcher and as a developmental clinician.
 She is a proud aunt and, in a recent second life, she and her husband have been involved in the foster care system in NB, as foster parents.

 Ms. Joan Kingston, RN, BN, obtained a Bachelor of Nursing from the University of New Brunswick (UNB) in 1978.
 Her career has included experience in the fields of nursing, health care and human resource management, post-secondary education, and as a Member of the Legislative Assembly and Executive Council and within central government with responsibilities in directing overall government affairs as part of the senior management team with responsibilities in strategic planning, priority setting, and directing government.
 Joan has demonstrated leadership skills and a deep knowledge of the machinery of government and the Canadian health care system.
 Other areas of expertise include policy development and implementation, clinical nursing practice, clinical and classroom education, health care and health human resource management, communications, and relationship building.
 Her current role is co-manager of the Fredericton Downtown Community Health Centre (FDCHC), a unique partnership between UNB and Horizon Health Network creating a teaching facility that delivers an integrated program where primary health care services, teaching, and research are combined.
 Joan was instrumental in the conception and establishment of the FDCHC.